vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 1. The RISC-V ELF binary is passed to [`fesvr` (the "front-end server")](https://github.com/riscv-software-src/riscv-isa-sim/tree/master/fesvr) which contains the [`elfloader` component](https://github.com/riscv-software-src/riscv-isa-sim/blob/master/fesvr/elfloader.cc) that parses the ELF, analyzes its sections, and loads them into the target's DRAM.
 2. The `elfloader` interacts with the target using the [HTIF (host-target interface)](https://github.com/riscv-software-src/riscv-isa-sim/blob/master/fesvr/htif.h)
   - The 2 primary functions that define the HTIF interface are `read_chunk()` and `write_chunk()`, [defined in `htif.h`](https://github.com/riscv-software-src/riscv-isa-sim/blob/master/fesvr/htif.h#L58)
-  - These functions allow the *host to access the target's memory space* (including its DRAM model)
+  - These functions allow the *host to access the target's memory space*.
+Calls to `write_chunk()` by the `elfloader` are used to write the ELF binary into the target's DRAM.
-  - HTIF refers to the *interface*, while `fesvr` refers to the logic around it (e.g. the `elfloader`)
+  - HTIF refers to the *interface* and a *protocol* for proxying target syscalls, while `fesvr` contains the host components that interact with the target *using HTIF*
-  - Colloquially we refer to

-- HTIF vs fesvr is colloqually used to not only describe the the interface but also the logic around it (elf loader)

-HTIF is non-standard and not a part of any RISC-V spec.
-HTIF encapsulates the syscall proxy "spec" too.
+  - HTIF is **not** a RISC-V standard.
+It is a Berkeley-specific hack from more than a decade ago that has proliferated more than we would have liked
+3. Once the ELF is loaded into the target's DRAM, the HTIF protocol constantly reads from the `tohost` address on the target
+  - `tohost` is a target memory address defined in the ELF which the program running on the target uses to communicate with the host
+  - This is the mechanism by which the target can signal exit or print to the console (i.e. access host services)

+- Moving up: how does HTIF work, how does the target program signal termination to the host tether, how does the host load programs into the processor

 ### Exiting via HTIF